Jonathan2251/lbd/source/funccall.rst

 introduces any assembly instruction.
 And this example can be verified in the Chapter "Cpu0 ELF linker" of my the other book "llvm tool chain for Cpu0" [#cpu0lld]_.
-Through global variable, exceptionOccur, is true or false, whether the control flow to exception_handler() or not can be identified.
+Through checking global variable, exceptionOccur, is true or false, whether the control flow to exception_handler() or not can be identified.

 eh.dwarf intrinsic